geudde/attic-chest/pages/03.season-2/16.meeting-28/08.epistle/docs.md

 In answer to your charming note
 (Where with appropriate beauties vie
 Both fluent prose and poetry)
-And let dear maid my hurried muse
+And let dear maid my hurried Muse
 The roughness of my verse excuse
 For stupid full, and prest for time
 The goddess scarce vouchsafed a rhyme